Introducing Microsoft 365 AI Copilot

 Continue Reading

-Microsoft Teams is an ever-evolving service that has become the primary desktop application for users to collaborate and communicate in.
+Microsoft Teams is an ever-evolving service that has become the primary desktop application for users to collaborate and communicate in throughout the day.
 With that in mind, Microsoft is investing a lot of resources, both financially and physically to ensure the product continues to evolve.
-With there being so many changes, it is important to keep abreast of the updates and new features to ensure your organization is taking full advantage of this powerful app.
+With there being so many changes, it is important to keep abreast of the updates and new features to ensure your organization is taking full advantage of this powerful service.
 This quarterly post on Microsoft Teams will be useful for understanding the highlights of the new features and updates, specific to the Microsoft Teams desktop app and Teams on the web.
-Calls Manage… Read More
+Apps Searching for apps… Read More

 Continue Reading